 We experienced a bit of snow, but the season was warmer than usual leading to less need for the Shelter at Islands Community Church to be opened.
 Fifteen active, qualified volunteers met and agreed to staff the facility.
 Six separate individuals were hosted on the five open nights.
 We have just requested the distribution of volunteer stipends from the dedicated Shelter funds.
 It appears that approximately $3,000 will be expended with all except $1,000 reimbursed by the Town according to our agreement leaving about $10,000 to assure future project continuity.

 Preventing Homelessness: FEMA

 United Way of San Juan County is the administrator for the Federal Emergency Management Administration’s Emergency Food and Shelter Program for the County.
 The local FEMA Board has chosen to use the funds for rental and mortgage assistance with the goal of preventing homelessness.
 (Funds are distributed to the three major islands based upon the 50/30/20% county population split.)
 The three family resource centers are the current sub-recipients, and other nonprofit providers of such assistance are also eligible to receive these funds.
-Due to our county’s small population size, our allocations are generally modest, but we have received $9937. this year, which is a substantial increase over previous allocations.
 In San Juan County FEMA funds are put to very good use in helping those who might be facing eviction and homelessness.